 - Challenging norms: A different and honest feedback can be used to shake up the status quo and provide new perspectives for new ways of working or doing tasks.

-Unfortunately, there are often barriers to employment and in the recruitment process for neurodiverse people, so what can HR do to break down these barriers?
+Unfortunately, there are often barriers to employment and in the recruitment process for neurodiverse people, so what can HR do to break down these barriers and better support neurodiversity in the workplace?

-Secondly, HR should review induction and learning and development packages to incorporate different leaning styles.
+- Incorporate different learning styles – Secondly, HR should review induction and learning and development packages to incorporate different learning styles.
 Offering quiet areas and allowing flexibility for break times as well rethinking desk location will help minimise distractions.

-Setting up 1-on-1 meetings or setting up mentoring programmes will allow businesses to better understand the best ways to communicate with staff (verbal, visual and written formats), and allow neurodiverse talent to grow and succeed.
+- 1-on-1 meetings – Setting up 1-on-1 meetings or mentoring programmes will allow businesses to better understand the best ways to communicate with staff (verbal, visual and written formats), and allow neurodiverse talent to grow and succeed.